Before You Begin

 does not use a database to store Employee

 objects.
-Instead, you will use an ArrayList
+Instead, you will use an ArrayList,

-and store the Employee
+and store the Employee objects in

 memory.